google/lovefield/docs/spec/01_schema.md

 ```

 A table must have a unique name in the database.
 All names in schema definition
-must consist only alphanumeric characters or underscore.
-The names are
+must consist only alphanumeric characters or underscore, and the first character
+must not be numeric (i.e. `/^[A-Za-z_][A-Za-z0-9_]*$/.test(name)` needs to be
-case-sensitive (contrary to SQL's case-insensitiveness).
-For best readability
+`true`).
+The names are case-sensitive (contrary to SQL's case-insensitiveness).
-of generated code, it is suggested to use Camel style for names.
+For best readability of generated code, it is suggested to use Camel style for
+names.

 Please note that although names are case-sensitive, the SPAC may still emit
 errors if it is not able to generate unique names for them.
 For example, if you